With Love, from Lynn: Release and reception

 With Love, from Lynn was officially released in March 1969 on Chart Records, becoming her fourth studio album in her career.
 The project was originally issued as a vinyl LP, containing six songs on each side of the record.
 It spent a total of 11 weeks on the Billboard Top Country Albums chart before peaking at number 22 in May 1969.
 Following its release, Billboard magazine gave the album a positive response.
 Writers praised the album's material, highlighting her cover of "Stand by Your Man" as well as "Wave Bye Bye to the Man" and "All You Add Is Love."
 In later years, it was reviewed favorably by Allmusic, receiving four out of five stars.

 Two singles were included on the album.
-"Flattery Will Get You Everywhere" was the first single issued, with a October 1968 release date.
+"Flattery Will Get You Everywhere" was the first single issued, with an October 1968 release date.
 The song became a major hit, reaching number 11 on the Billboard Hot Country Singles chart in February 1969.
 It was also a minor hit on the Canadian Country Singles chart, reaching number 27.
 "Our House Is Not a Home" was the second single issued, with a February 1969 release date.
 The song also became a major hit in the United States where it reached number 18 on the Billboard country singles list.
 On the RPM Country Singles chart, it became an even larger hit, reaching number three.